Self-intersection Number of Negative Curves on Fermat Surfaces: Strategy of Proof of Theorem

 At this point, we specially consider the exceptional case where $h$ is not $v$-general, or equivalently, $h(0,v)\equiv0$; the $v$-general case will be investigated in Section \ref{sec:intnum}.

-Recall that $h$ is transformed from an irreducible polynomial $g$, thus $h$ is an irreducible polynomial in $u,v$.
+Since $h$ is transformed by an affine coordinate change from an irreducible polynomial $g$, it is an irreducible polynomial in $u,v$.
 If $h$ is not $v$-general, then $u$ is a factor of $h$; therefore, by irreducibility, $h$ is a constant multiple of $u$.
-Back to $g$, we see that $g$ is a linear function $y-ax$ (up to multiplicative factor).
-Therefore, the curve $\ms{C}$ is defined as
+Transforming $h$ back to $g$, we see that $g$ is a linear function $y-ax$ for some $a\in\bb{C}$ (up to multiplicative factor).
+As a result, the curve $\ms{C}$ is defined as